-NSCLC has dominated the global lung cancer market by type in the past and is expected to do so again during the forecast period.
+According to a lung cancer industry analysis, the NSCLC segment has dominated the global market by type in the past and is likely to do so again throughout the forecast timeframe.
 According to the American Cancer Society, Inc., NSCLC is more prevalent in the population, accounting for approximately 84% of all cases.
-This is one of the most important factors that have a positive impact on segmental growth, ultimately contributing to the growth of the global lung cancer market.
+This is one of the most important factors that have a positive impact on segmental growth, ultimately contributing to the growth of the global lung cancer market trend.

-The chemotherapy segment accounts for a significant portion of the global lung cancer market's growth in terms of treatment.
+In terms of treatment, the chemotherapy segment accounts for a considerable percentage of the worldwide market's growth.
 Adjuvant chemotherapy is the accepted standard of care for certain patients with early-stage non–small cell lung cancer, according to several randomized trials and meta-analyses (NSCLC).
 Adjuvant chemotherapy is appropriate for patients with stage II, IIIA, or large (4 cm) IB tumors.
 Adjuvant chemotherapy improves survival by about 5% after 5 years, though some trials have suggested that it can be as high as 8% to 10%.
 Although the volume of data with this approach is far less than that with adjuvant chemotherapy, neoadjuvant chemotherapy has also shown a survival advantage.

 The market for lung cancer is dominated by North America.
 The large share of North America can be attributed to rising technological advancements in lung cancer treatment, rising incidence and prevalence of lung cancer, rising trend of smoking tobacco, increasing emphasis on early cancer diagnosis and treatment, and reimbursement availability.

-Asia Pacific, on the other hand, is expected to have the fastest growing CAGR in the lung cancer market.
-Rising regulatory approvals and increased adoption of advanced therapeutics in this region are important factors that contribute to regional growth, which in turn contributes to the growth of the lung cancer market.
+Asia-Pacific, on the other hand, is expected to have the fastest-growing CAGR in the lung cancer treatment market.
+Rising regulatory approvals and increased adoption of advanced therapeutics in this region are important factors that contribute to regional growth, which in turn contributes to the growth of the lung cancer therapeutics market.